How to build a website like Fiverr

 8. Once everything is ready, it's time to subscribe!

-9. Activate online payments by connecting a Stripe or PayPal account.
+9. Activate online payments by connecting a Stripe account.
 You’ll be able to receive payments and collect commissions straight away.

 10. Check everything over one last time.